 Individual and team projects provide students with the opportunity to develop competencies that are imperative for a successful career.

-The Architectural Technology program is a CTAB (Canadian Technology Accreditation Board) nationally accredited program at the technologist level.
+The Architectural Technology program is a TAC (Technology Accreditation Canada) nationally accredited program at the technologist level.

 National program accreditation involves an independent team of certified professionals performing an extensive audit, which provides graduates and employers confidence the program meets the educational standards of Canada’s engineering technology and applied science profession.

 Graduating from a nationally accredited program creates an expedited path to becoming a certified professional with provincial certifying bodies in Canada.